6 Key Elements to Success with Vegetable Gardening

 Nutrients:

-In addition to the Macronutrients, plants benefit from the 13 primary Micronutrients, which include Magnesium (Mg), Calcium (Ca), Iron (Fe), and many more.
-Some research suggests that all 92 naturally-occurring elements play a role in plant health.
-For instance, Calcium is crucial for tomatoes, eggplants, and peppers.
-Without it, plants are more likely to experience blossom-end rot.
+In addition to macronutrients, plants also need micronutrients—13 of which are considered essential.
+These include magnesium (Mg), calcium (Ca), and iron (Fe), among others.
+Some research even suggests that all 92 naturally occurring elements may play a role in plant health.
+For example, calcium is especially important for tomatoes, eggplants, and peppers; without it, they’re more prone to developing blossom end rot.

 Cool vs. Warm Season